tarantool/doc/doc/dev_guide/box_protocol.rst

 authentication mechanism ("chap-sha1" is the only supported mechanism right now) and password, encrypted according to the specified mechanism.
 Authentication in Tarantool is optional, if no authentication is performed, session user is 'guest'.
-The server responds to authentication packet with a standard response with 0 tuples.
+The instance responds to authentication packet with a standard response with 0 tuples.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Requests